YoanaAri/post-it-board/README.md

 <h3 align="center">Post It Board</h3>

   <p align="center">
-    App to creat a Post it Board
+    App to create a Post it Board
     <br />
     <a href="https://github.com/YoanaAri/post-it-board"><strong>Explore the docs »</strong></a>
     <br />